Imater/gtdhub/README.md

-trello
+Gtdhub
 ======

-Trello sample app for MEAN stack
+Gtdhub sample app for MEAN stack

 Objective of the project - studying MEAN stack on sample application